|Released By||Illusion Translations|

 |Game Date||09 February 1996|

-|Release Date||25 Mar 2002|
+|Release Date||25 March 2002|

 Also, the game uses terrain in a very unique way in combat.
 Terrain isn’t just for attack modifiers or obstacles anymore: worried about the enemy crossing the bridge and taking your castle?
 Just use your magic and destroy the bridge.
-Then you just have to watch out for any ice magic they may use to freeze the river and make it crossable.
+Then you just have to watch out for any ice magic they may use to freeze the river and make it passable.
 Of course, you can always use your fire magic and melt the ice.
 See a cluster of enemies in the forest?
 Burn the forest down with your magic!
-Sure, it’s not environmentally sound, but this isn’t fucking Rudra, you can do whatever you want.
+Sure, it’s not environmentally sound, but you can do whatever you want.

 ROM / ISO Information:

 - SHA-256: A98EB5F0521746E6CE6D208591E86D366B6E0479D96474BFFF43856FE8CFEC12